Gigabyte5671/CookieManager/README.md

 #### JavaScript Cookie Manager ####

 An incredibly simple and lightweight library for adding, fetching, modifying, and removing browser cookies.
-A demo can be found here: <a href="https://gigabyte5671.github.io/CookieManager/" target="_blank" rel="noreferrer">https://gigabyte5671.github.io/CookieManager/</a>
+A demo can be found here: [https://gigabyte5671.github.io/CookieManager/](https://gigabyte5671.github.io/CookieManager/)

 ### Usage ###